 Do you feel inclined to remember more of the things that you actually did than the things you read about, hear or see?
 This is common to the majority of people.
 So, by allowing people to practice inside safe environments (simulations, games) you allow them to better assimilate the information.
 This has a better impact than interactive courses or seminars, not to mention presentations, self-study guides or any other electronic means of transferring information.
 In case you are not convinced yet, here is a list of the benefits of gamification which can improve your professional activity:

-better learning experience–your employees can now combine the mandatory tasks with the fun part, so that the learning process will not be boring, but rather engaging by the use of techniques like rewards, create leader boards, etc.
+better learning experience–your employees can now combine the mandatory tasks with the fun part, so that the learning process will not be boring, but rather engaging by the use of techniques like rewards, real life scenarios, create leader boards, etc.

-better learning environment– by using gamification in LMS you create real-life scenarios which can be executed by learners in a controlled environment, which also allows them to experience failure, but it also gives them the opportunity to learn from it without supporting the real-life consequences;
+better learning environment – by using gamification in LMS you create real-life scenarios which can be executed by learners in a controlled environment, which also allows them to experience failure, but it also gives them the opportunity to learn from it without supporting the real-life consequences; moreover, you can pass on knowledge through interactive videos

 instant feedback– the feedback provided by LMS is instant (you pass or fail a task, you win or lose a reward, you advance to a new level of the game, etc.)